 Although Belfast is an easily walkable city, thanks to its cobbled streets and defined walkways, it also has a healthy public transport system, allowing you to travel long distances.
 Belfast is connected to the rest of the country and the world through its two airports which operate frequent flights from major towns across Europe and also some from across the world.
 Apart from that, regular trains connect Belfast to the rest of the country.

 Belfast's extensive internal public transport system consists of buses that operate on the Translink network, offering Metro and Glider Services.
 Biking is another popular way of getting around Belfast since it has dedicated routes for biking.
 You can get yourself registered as a casual user or get an annual subscription for only £5 and with the subscription, you get the first ride of up to thirty minutes, free!

 Since Belfast has excellent connectivity through roads, you can also choose to rent a car or ride a taxi when travelling to far-off places.
 Belfast is also a highly accessible place for people in wheelchairs or with disabilities.
 You will readily get information on all the accessible modes of transport in Belfast here!

 Although Belfast has great connectivity, it still ranks a little lower on the connectivity index when compared to other major European cities.
-Therefore, it is advisable to find student accommodation in Belfast near your place of study.
-All of the student accommodation offered by Best Student Halls are strategically placed a comfortable distance from the educational institutions, ensuring a better quality of life for the students!
+Therefore, it is advisable to find student accommodation Belfast near your place of study.
+All of the student accommodation offered by Best Student Halls are strategically placed at a comfortable distance from the educational institutions, ensuring a better quality of life for the students!

 Why Book with Best Student Halls?